 - contractile vacuole terminal

 I do not find Didinium nasutum frequently, but regularly in samples from the Simmelried.
 The ciliate is a fast swimmer and feeds mainly on other ciliates.
 In doing so, it can catch and swallow prey much larger than itself (e.g., Paramecium caudatum).
-If the prey touches the oral bulge, extrusomes are immediately ejected, which stun the prey and also fix it (s. figs. 4 and 5).
-Thereafter, phagocytosis of the prey begins immediately, for which the mouth opening can expand very far.
+If the prey touches the oral bulge, extrusomes are immediately ejected, which stun the prey and also immobilize it (s. figs. 4 and 5).
+Phagocytosis of the prey begins immediately, for which the mouth opening can expand very far.

 Didinium nasutum has a dorsal brush below each girdle of cilia, which consists of 5 rows (s. fig. 3).
 So there are permanently two dosal brushes, even if the ciliate does not divide.